SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

    - With an E2E test against canary.
 5. The AI SDK PR is merged.
 6. (+1 week later) The feature is released to EU10 production landscape.
-7. The E2E test is updated to now also run against production.
-8. The AI SDK is released publicly.
+7. The AI SDK is released publicly.

 In case of delays in the release process of AI Core:

 - If step (3) is delayed, the open PR may be closed and re-opened later
-- If step (5) is delayed, we consider 3 options:
+- If step (6) is delayed, we consider 3 options:
   1. The PR is reverted, together with potentially other related PRs
   2. The AI SDK release is delayed equally
   3. The AI SDK is released anyway with exceptional PO approval